Iheanacho reveals Messi is his idol

 The Super Eagles are grouped alongside Messi’s Argentina, Iceland and Croatia at the 2018 FIFA World Cup.

-Nigeria will play Croatia and Iceland before the last group match against Argentina, but Iheanacho has revealed face Messi is something he is looking forward to.
+Nigeria will play Croatia and Iceland before the last group match against Argentina, but Iheanacho has revealed facing Messi is something he is looking forward to.

 In an interview with Leicester City TV Iheanacho revealed he has trained alongside the Barcelona superstar during his time at Manchester City.